visforvali/ws297y/notes/notes-10.1.md

 ### Day 7 Visitor: A Revolutionary Leader

-**Their Question**: "I feel the whole world pressing down on my shoulders; there is so much I must carry but I cannot put it down.
-Will my burdens ease or am I doomed to be crushed under the weight of the world?"
+**Their Question**: "The world is a tumultuous place, but I feel a great peace in myself and in the world around me.
+I feel I have transcended life's strife into an unending kind of tranquility.
+How do I offer this peace to others?"

 *Choose one of the following spreads to guide your answer to this question!*